pakerfeldt/knx-mqtt/README.md

 | `json` | JSON representation of the message | Yes |
 | `bytes` | Raw bytes as specified by KNX | No |

-When sending JSON messages, you can chose to include/exclude the following fields:
+When sending JSON messages, you can choose to include/exclude the following fields:

 | Field    | Description |
 | -------- | ------- |